OSGeoLabBp/tutorials/english/data_processing/lessons/shm.rst

 --------

 Elisabeth bridge is one of the bridges over the Danube at Budapest.
-We would like to find the relation between bus passes on the bud and the deflection at the middle of the bridge.
+We would like to find the relation between bus passes on the bridge and the deflection at the middle of the bridge.

 .. figure:: images/elisabeth_bridge.png